Ten FAQs on sales presentations.

 However, you don't want to interrupt the flow of your presentation.
 If a question needs a long answer, it's best to give a brief response and say that you will go into more detail later.
 And if someone is persistently interrupting, you may want to say that you will deal with all their questions later.

-9. What do I do if I don't know the answer to a question?
+9. What do I do if I don't know the answer to a question during a presentation?

 Admit it.
 Promise to find out later and get back to them, and do so.